department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/school-ratings/research/research-plan3.md

 3. Research questions: What question(s) do you hope to be able to answer after completing this research?

+- What are users’ overall impressions of ratings
    - What do users think of the ratings?
+   - Do users think the ratings are useful?
+   - Are there any aspects of the ratings design that users find confusing?
+   - What’s users’ impression of how scores are calculated (NEW QUESTION)
-- What do users think of the new school card layout?
+   - Do users think the “Not yet rated” scores affect the overall score?

-- Are users interested in sorting or filtering search results by star ratings?
-- How does the overall rating weigh into the user’s perception of the school?
-- How do the individual ratings weigh into the user’s perception of the school?
+- Do users understand the UI & supporting content
    - Do users understand the “Not yet rated” indicators?
-- Do users think the “Not yet rated” scores affect the overall score?
    - What do users believe “True to expectations” means?
    - What do users think of the “About Ratings” content?

-- Are there any aspects of the ratings design that users find confusing?
+- How do users (want to) engage with ratings?
+   - Are users interested in filtering search results by star ratings?
+   - Are users interested in sorting search results by star ratings?
-- Do users think the ratings are useful?
+   - Do users engage with the ratings category accordions?

+- How do ratings’ impact decision making?
+   - How does the overall rating weigh into the user’s perception of the school?
+   - How do the individual ratings weigh into the user’s perception of the school?

+- What are users’ impressions of the new school card layout?

 4. Hypothesis: What is your hypothesis for this research?